 Young Choreographers Challenge (YCC)

 We invite all Young Choreographers, aged 18 and younger, to compete in this year’s Young Choreographers Challenge (YCC).
 The YCC will be held during our Nationals as a separate event and will provide the winning routine the opportunity to perform during our Challenge along with a cash prize of $250* (*cash prize presented with 6 or more entries, Star Bucks presented with 2-5 entries).
+In addition, the representing studio of the YCC Winner will receive a Star Buck certificate in the amount of $250.
 The entry fee is $100/routine.
 Each choreographer may only enter one routine.
 All dancers must be registered for our Nationals.